LispCookbook/cl-cookbook/testing.md

 title: Testing
 ---

-So you want to easily test the code you're writing ?
+So you want to easily test the code you're writing?
 The following recipes cover how to write automated tests and see their code coverage.
 We also give pointers to plug those in modern continuous integration services like Travis CI and Coveralls.